fahriri1/fahriri1/README.md

 ### ⚡ About Me
 - 🔧 Passionate in **hardware design, embedded systems, and IoT**
 - 🤖 Love to explore **robotics, automation, and AI integration**
-- 📡 Experienced in **Arduino, ESP32, Raspberry Pi, LoRa, and wireless systems**
+- 📡 Experienced in **Arduino, ESP32, Raspberry Pi, LoRa, and wireless system**

 ---